Template syntax

 $attrs property

-All parent attributes are available via the $attrs property.
-Here, the nested input field will inherit all parent attributes.
+All parent attributes are accessible via the $attrs property.
+In this example, the nested input field will inherit all parent attributes.

 <label ="field">